A Bill to make provision for limiting the use of hydrofluorocarbons in certain premises; and for connected purposes.

 The Bill would require the Secretary of State, having consulted 'such persons as he considers appropriate' to make regulations:to phase out the use of hydrofluorocarbons in equipment used in large shops within five years of the Bill becoming an Act to specify a date by which the use of equipment using hydrofluorocarbons in other commercial premises must be ended.
 The Bill uses the definition of a 'large shop' contained in schedule 1 of the Sunday Trading Act 1994, which is a shop with a floor area exceeding 280 square metres.

-The Hydrofluorocarbons Limitation Bill would give the government power to phase out hydrofluorocarbons in cooling and similar equipment used in shops and other commercial premises.
-It requires the Secretary of State, after consultation, to make regulations that end HFC use in large shops within five years of enactment and to set a deadline for ending HFC equipment in other commercial premises.
-A 'large shop' is defined in the Bill using the 280 square metre threshold from the Sunday Trading Act 1994.
+This Bill would set rules to limit hydrofluorocarbons (HFCs) in equipment used in large shops and other commercial premises.
+It requires the government to make regulations, after consultation, to phase out HFCs in equipment used in large shops within five years of enactment, and to set a deadline for ending HFC use in equipment in other commercial premises.
+It uses the Sunday Trading Act 1994 definition of a "large shop" (floor area over 280 square metres).

 Generated 21 February 2026